Table of Contents

 False teeth are just as the name implies.
 They are replacements for your natural teeth.
 Not only do they permit you to eat, speak, and smile, but a proper fitting set of dentures that are well cared for will also look good.
 This will improve your self-image and bring you confidence.

 One way to maintain this is to refrain from wearing your false teeth when sleeping.
-Bacteria buildup overnight can result in a lot of problems that could have been prevented just by taking them out at night and letting them soak so they will be ready when you need them in the morning.
+Bacteria buildup overnight as well as many other issues can result, that could have been prevented just by taking them out at night and letting them soak so they will be ready when you need them in the morning.

-Sleeping with dentures may seem like the best thing to do, but as outlined above, it is recommended not to wear dentures to bed.
+Sleeping with dentures in your mouth may seem like the best thing to do, but as outlined above, it is recommended not to wear dentures to bed.
+By not wearing dentures at night when sleeping, you extend the life of your dentures and keep your gums and mouth healthy.